tarasko/picows/README.rst

 * Re-use memory as much as possible, avoid reallocations, and avoid unnecessary Python object creations
 * Provide Cython .pxd for efficient integration of user Cythonized code with picows
 * Ability to check if a frame is the last one in the receiving buffer
+* Support both secure and unsecure protocols (ws and wss schemes)